 Forecasting in general means predicting the value for a measure for the future period.
-The prediction can be for certain number of coming days, months or years.
+The prediction can be for a certain number of coming days, months, or years.
 The process of forecasting is a mathematical process that involves multiple elements.
 For forecasting, the measure is represented as a series of values over the period.
 The different values of the measure are present at different points of time and when visualized they appear as a time series.
 Tableau offers correct predictions using forecasting that employs the exponential smoothening technique.
 Along with predictions, Tableau also offers insights into the forecasts generated that enable detailed analysis.

 Creating Forecasts in Tableau

 Now, we will see the step-by-step process to create a forecast in Tableau.
 Our data source for this demonstration is month-wise revenue data for the years 2000 to 2011.
 There is a dimension Year and a measure of Revenue.

 1. Load the data source into Tableau.
 Click on “New Data Source” under the “Data” tab.

 Click on the appropriate data source type as in the below screenshot, as our data source consists of Microsoft Excel file, we will click on “Microsoft Excel”.